fbargaglistoffi/NetworkCausalTree/paper/paper.md

     orcid: 0000-0003-3721-9826
     affiliation: "4"
 affiliations:
- - name: Sant'Anna School for Advanced Studies
+ - name: Bank of Italy and Sant'Anna School for Advanced Studies
    index: 1
  - name: Department of Biostatistics, Harvard School of Public Health
    index: 2